Skip to content

 sudo systemctl restart containerd

-• Verify the blockfile snapshotter is available
+Verify that the blockfile snapshotter is properly configured with:

-sudo ctr plugin ls | grep blockfile
+$ sudo ctr plugin ls | grep blockfile

 io.containerd.snapshotter.v1 blockfile linux/amd64 ok